gradio-app/gradio/ui/README.md

 To develop locally, open two browser tabs from the root of the repository.

-Run the python test server:
+Run the python test server, from the root directory:

 ```bash
 cd demo/kitchen_sink